Welcome to Carpenter Headquarters!

 - You could be qualified for a Stafford loan, Perkin loan Pell grant and scholarship.

-- If you have time and funding to support your education, going to a college or university is a perfect way to earn the degree.
+- If you have time and funding to support your education, going to a college or university is a perfect way to earn a degree.

 - The college and vocational school both will support you to find employment and other assistance to make you succeed.